Spiritdude/Print3r/README.md

 - 0.0.7: `PRINT3R` enviromental variable considered, 'baudrate=auto' probes baudrate.
 - 0.0.6: publically released source on github

+### To Do / Planned
+- slicer agnostic, e.g. support of CuraEngine (just the slicer)
+- network connectivity, distributed printing via tcp/ip

 ## Platform
 Primary focus in on Linux (Debian, Ubuntu) and alike platforms like FreeBSD and such.